mridul037/mridul037/README.md

 **Quote of the hour:**

-Don't blame me for the fact that competent programming will be too difficult for "the average programmer" — you must not fall into the trap of rejecting a surgical technique because it is beyond the capabilities of the barber in his shop around the corner.
+If debugging is the process of removing software bugs, then programming must be the process of putting them in.

 ~ Edsger W. Dijkstra
 <pre>